cloud-gov/cg-site/_kbarticles/2024-03-25-monitoring-app-metrics.md

 [Cloud Foundry provides a `cf` CLI plugin for determining if any of your applicaiton instances are exceeding their CPU entitlement](https://docs.cloudfoundry.org/loggregator/container-metrics.html#cpu-entitlement).

-While the CPU usage figure does not independently reveal scaling issues, it is still worth monitoring as a relative value, since sudden spikes in the value can still indicate abnormal performance of your application.
+While the CPU usage figure itself does not independently reveal scaling issues, it is still worth monitoring as a relative value, since sudden spikes in the value can still indicate abnormal performance of your application.

 ## Retrieving current memory and CPU metrics